rya-sge/access-denied/_posts/Plonk.md

 While **Fractal** leverages the sparse bi-variate evaluation technique in the context of transparent recursive SNARKs, Marlin focuses on constructing a fully succinct (universal) SNARK as in this paper.

--  It is not completely straightforward to compare this work and Marlin, as we are in the realm of concrete constants, and the basic measure both works use is different.
-While we take our main parameter n to be the number of addition and multiplication gates in a fan-in two circuit; -
+-  It is not completely straightforward to compare Plonk and Marlin, as we are in the realm of concrete constants, and the basic measure both works use is different.
+The paper take the main parameter `n` to be the number of addition and multiplication gates in a fan-in two circuit:
   - Marlin uses as their main parameter the maximal number of non-zeroes in one of the three matrices describing an R1CS.
   - For the same value of `n`, PlonK outperforms Marlin, e.g. by roughly a 2x factor in prover group operations and proof size.
 In the extreme case of a circuit with only multiplication gates, this would indeed represent the performance difference between the two systems.
-  - However, in constraint systems with “frequent large addition fan-in” Marlin may outperform the currently specified variant7 of PlonK.
+  - However, in constraint systems with “frequent large addition fan-in” Marlin may outperform the currently specified variant of PlonK.
 For example, this happens in the extreme case of one “fully dense” R1CS constraint

 https://eprint.iacr.org/2019/1047